keu/docs/astro/create-deployment.md

     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro cluster in which you want to create this Deployment.
     - **Worker Type**: Select the worker type for your default worker queue.
 See [Worker queues](configure-deployment-resources.md#worker-queues).
 4. Optional.
 Edit additional Deployment resource settings.
 See [Configure Deployment resources](configure-deployment-resources.md).
-If you don't change any Deployment resources settings, your Deployment is provisioned with:
+If you don't change any Deployment resource settings, your Deployment is created with:

-    - A `default` worker queue running a maximum of 10 workers.
-Each of these workers can run a maximum of 16 tasks can run at once.
+    - A worker queue named `default` that runs a maximum of 10 workers.
+Each of these workers can run a maximum of 16 tasks can run at a time.
     - A single scheduler with 0.5 CPUs and 1.88 GiB of memory.

 5. Click **Create Deployment**.